tunib-ai/joker/README.md

 ```

 ## Contact
-For any inquiries or issues, please contact us at contact@tunib.ai
+For any inquiries or issues, please contact us at tunibridge@tunib.ai

 ## License